prasanthirapuru/to-do-list/README.md

-# 🧁 TO-DO LIST APP BY PRASHANTHI RAPURU
+# 🧁 TO-DO LIST APP BY PRASANTHI RAPURU

 Welcome to the **To-Do List App**! 🎉
 This is a simple, elegant, and interactive application to manage your daily tasks efficiently.